6612-01-AI/AI-Powered-Sudoku/README.md

   ```
   For every algorithm there is a different GUI and solver file.
 So, make sure both the file are available in the same directory.
 ## Execute
-Once made a folder consisting all the required files, to excute the game we will need to run the command below in the TERMINAL.
+Once made a folder consisting all the required files, to excute the game we will need to run the command given below in the TERMINAL.
 ```
 python GUI.py
 ```